Slate Building Material

 Slate is frequently grey in color, especially when seen, en masse, covering roofs.
 However, slate occurs in a variety of colors even from a single locality; for example, slate from North Wales can be found in many shades of grey, from pale to dark, and may also be purple, green or cyan.
 Slate is not to be confused with shale, from which it may be formed, or schist.
 Ninety percent of Europe’s natural slate used for roofing originates from Spain.

-Slate, being of laminar construction, has the ability to be processed into thin sheets and still maintain serviceable strength and rigidity.
+Slate, given its laminar construction, has the ability to be processed into thin sheets and still maintain serviceable strength and rigidity.
 This property makes slate the only dimension stone having been used for blackboards and roofing shingles.
 It was also traditionally used as the cloth-covered playing surface of billiards tables.